callistusikeata/stock-analysis/README.md

 ##Pros and Cons of Refactoring Code

-Refactoring helps make our code cleaner and more organized.
-A few advantages of a cleaner code include design and software improvement, debugging, and faster programming.
-It may also benefit other users who view our projects because it becomes easier to read, as it is more concise and straightforward.
-However, we do not always have the luxury to refactor our code due to disadvantages.
-These disadvantages may range from having applications that are too large to not having the proper test cases for the existing codes, which may ultimately pose some risk if we try to refactor our code.
+Refactoring helps make our code readable, organized and easily understandable.
+A few advantages of an organized and clean code entails design and software improvement, debugging, and faster programming.
+It also benefits other users who view projects on a later date as it is easier to read, more concise and straightforward.

+The cons of refactoring code includes introduction of bugs that may complicated the code and make it hard to debug, and also it can be time consuming.

-The Advantages of Refactoring Stock Analysis
+The Advantage of Refactoring Stock Analysis
-The biggest benefit that occurred as a result of the refactoring was an decrease in macro run time.
+The most significant advantage of the refactoring was a decrease in macro run time.
 The original analysis took approximately one second to run, whereas our new analysis only took about a four of the time (approximately 0.25 seconds) to run.
-Attached below are the screenshots that indicate the run time for our new analysis.